 How do I withdraw from individual classes?

 Following the Add/Drop period, you may "withdraw" from individual semester courses until 15 class days after mid-semester.
+This semester, the last day to withdraw from semester classes is November 13.

 A few items to keep in mind: